norvig/paip-lisp/docs/chapter25.md

 The angry user thinks the implementation has erroneously ignored the :`start` argument and files a bug report,<a id="tfn25-1"></a><sup>[1](#fn25-1)</sup> only to get back the following explanation:

 The function `read-from-string` takes two optional arguments, `eof-errorp` and `eof-value`, in addition to the keyword arguments.
-Thus, in the expression above, : `start` is taken as the value of `eof-errorp`, with `2` as the value of `eof-value`.
+Thus, in the expression above, `:start` is taken as the value of `eof-errorp`, with `2` as the value of `eof-value`.
-The correct answer is in fact to read from the start of the string and return the very first form, a.
+The correct answer is in fact to read from the start of the string and return the very first form, `a`.

 The functions `read-from-string` and `parse-namestring` are the only built-in functions that have this problem, because they are the only ones that have both optional and keyword arguments, with an even number of optional arguments.
 The functions `write-line` and `write-string` have keyword arguments and a single optional argument (the stream), so if the stream is accidently omitted, an error will be signaled.